How scientists are using supercomputers to combat COVID-19

 In partnership with Microsoft, Nvidia is working with the University of California, Riverside on quantum chemistry solutions that benefit from GPU optimization.
 The number of possible COVID-19 inhibitors are immense, and carrying out experimental studies on all the candidates is both infeasible and cost-inefficient.
 The hope is that the project’s predictive, GPU-enabled simulations — which use up to 800,000 GPU hours on Azure — will provide guidance for efforts that narrow in on the most promising candidates.

-According to Nvidia, in less than a week its experts helped project lead Bryan Wong package research code using HPC Container Maker, the company’s open source tool that ships with 30 containerized HPC applications.
-And they tapped Nvidia’s Nsight debugging tool to develop a fix for a bug that cut the amount of work that was scheduled to take 800,000 GPU-hours to 300,000 GPU-hours, translating to a savings of $500,000.
+According to Nvidia, in less than a week its experts helped project lead Bryan Wong’s package research code using HPC Container Maker, the company’s open source tool that ships with 30 containerized HPC applications.
+And they tapped Nvidia’s Nsight debugging tool to develop a fix for an onerous bug — making it possible to accomplish work scheduled to take 800,000 GPU-hours in 300,000 GPU-hours for a savings of $500,000.

 At Carnegie Mellon University, a team led by Olexandr Isayev worked with Nvidia to apply AI approaches to the task of high-throughput virtual screening, which uses algorithms to identify bioactive molecules.
 Unlike traditional scientific simulations, which take a brute force approach to problems by attempting to simulate every possible combination of molecular interaction, AI makes educated guesses that reduce the number of combinations to be simulated.
-This leads to theoretically faster candidate drug discovery (and quicker field trials); Isayev estimates that it might be as much as a million times faster than usual mechanical calculations.
+This leads to theoretically faster candidate drug discovery (and quicker field trials).
+Isayev estimates that it might be as much as a million times faster than usual mechanical calculations.

 The first step in the process is using AI to analyze a library of molecules that can be purchased from chemical companies, preparing them for screening in simulation.
 The best candidates from the screening will then be simulated using AI-enhanced molecular dynamics, and top hits from the final screening will be tested in partner laboratories.

-At the conclusion fo their work, Isayev and colleagues plan to deposit their data sets to the open source COVID-19 data lake, a centralized repository of curated data sets maintained by Amazon’s AWS division.
-There, they hope that other researchers will benefit from them.
+At the conclusion of their work, Isayev and colleagues plan to deposit their data sets in the open source COVID-19 data lake, a centralized repository of curated data sets maintained by Amazon’s AWS division in hopes that other researchers will benefit from them.

 IBM

-IBM VP of technical computing Dave Turek says that COVID-19 research continues with partners across the spectrum — both on machines powered by its hardware and within laboratories and institutions with which it has relationships.
+IBM VP of technical computing Dave Turek says COVID-19 research continues with partners across the spectrum — on machines powered by its hardware and within laboratories and institutions it has relationships with.
 “Without any large contracts or anything of the kind, [the Consortium] came together in a way to both share resources and manage a process of expediting the scientific proposals that came into the consortia and match it to the best resources,” he said in a statement.
 “The teams are making rapid progress, and these supercomputing-powered projects are using novel approaches to understanding the virus.”

-For example, overseas, IBM researchers in Daresbury at the Hartree Centre partnered with University of Oxford scientists to combine molecular simulations with AI in discovering compounds that could be repurposed as anti-COVID-19 drugs.
-Using Summit and the Texas Advanced Computing Center’s (TACC) Frontera, the fifth-fastest system per the Top 500, they say they’re accomplishing months of research in a matter of hours.
+For example, IBM researchers at the Hartree Centre in Daresbury, England partnered with University of Oxford scientists to combine molecular simulations with AI in discovering compounds that could be repurposed as anti-COVID-19 drugs.
+Using Summit and the Texas Advanced Computing Center’s (TACC) Frontera, the fifth-fastest system per the Top 500, the team says they’re accomplishing months of research in a matter of hours.

 Generating molecular compounds

 With the help of IBM, researchers at the University of Utah tapped the National Center for Supercomputing’s Blue Waters and TACC’s Longhorn and Frontera to generate more than 2,000 molecular models of compounds relevant for COVID-19.
-They ranked the models based on the molecules’ force field energy estimates, which they theorized could help design better peptide inhibitors of an enzyme to stop COVID-19.
+They ranked the models based on the molecules’ force field energy estimates, which they theorized could help scientists design better peptide inhibitors of an enzyme to stop COVID-19.

-The team investigated the structure of the COVID-19 main protease, an enzyme that breaks down proteins and peptides, in complex with a peptide inhibitor called N3.
-They then applied an approach developed to identify Ebola-stopping molecules involving molecular dynamics simulations and the optimization of specific structures.
+The team investigated the structure of the virus’ main protease, an enzyme that breaks down proteins and peptides, in complex with a peptide inhibitor called N3.
+They then applied an approach developed to identify Ebola-stopping molecules that involves molecular dynamic simulations and optimization of specific structures.
 This enabled the COVID-19 protease to break down a series of similar, easy-to-detect probes that had already been designed, serving as the basis for assessments that test the inhibitors’ effectiveness.

 The work built on a body of knowledge about how the potential energy generated by atoms can give a molecule a positively or negatively charged “force field” that attracts or repels other molecules.
 Using AMBER, a molecular dynamics code, the researchers observed experimental results within one hundred-millionth of a centimeter, a measure imperceptible to all but the strongest microscopes.

 The University of Utah’s Schmidt lab will later transform the peptide leads into biopharmaceutical scaffolds called circular modified peptides.
 “Our hope is that we find a new peptide inhibitor that can be experimentally verified in the next couple of weeks.
-And then, we will engage in further design to make the peptide cyclic to make it more stable as a potential drug,” University of Utah professor and research lead Thomas Cheatham said in a statement.
+And then we will engage in further design to make the peptide cyclic to make it more stable as a potential drug,” University of Utah professor and research lead Thomas Cheatham said in a statement.

 Mapping how COVID-19 spreads

-It’s well understood that COVID-19 spreads via virus-laden droplets, which transport around environments by air conditioning units, wind, and other forms of turbulence.
-But there remains a great deal of contention around airborne transmission rates, and according to some experts, it could take years and cost lives to gather evidence of airborne transmission.
+It’s well understood that COVID-19 spreads via virus-laden droplets, which are transported around environments by air conditioning units, wind, and other forms of turbulence.
+But airborne transmission rates remain a subject of contention, and some experts say gathering useful evidence of airborne transmission could take years and cost many lives.

-In safer pursuit of clarity, scientists at Utah State University, Lawrence Livermore National Lab, and the University of Illinois intend to use the Consortium’s supercomputing resources to study person-to-person transmission of airborne respiratory infectious diseases like COVID-19.
-They worked from the hypothesis that aerosolized droplets from human airways contaminate rooms more quickly than initially assumed.
+In a safer pursuit of clarity, scientists at Utah State University, Lawrence Livermore National Lab, and the University of Illinois intend to use the Consortium’s supercomputing resources to study person-to-person transmission of airborne respiratory infectious diseases like COVID-19.
+They are working from the hypothesis that aerosolized droplets from human airways contaminate rooms more quickly than initially assumed.
 They’ll leverage high-fidelity multiphase large-eddy simulations (LES) — mathematical models for turbulence used in computational fluid dynamics — running on IBM hardware to determine cloud paths in typical hospital settings.

 The short-term aim will be to understand how long a cloud persists and where the particles settle, which could inform non-pharmacological techniques to reduce the spread.
 “The [goal] of this study is to fundamentally improve our understanding of person-to-person transmission of airborne respiratory infectious diseases,” wrote the researchers in a statement.
 “Our findings will [make] it safer for health care professionals.”